 Must select nine hours from the list of approved list of Space Science, General Physics, Optics, Materials Science electives or approved graduate Computer Science courses.

-minimum score of 61 (internet-based test) on the Test for English as a Foreign Language (TOEFL).
+English speaking countries are required to have a minimum score of 61 (internet-based test) on the Test for English as a Foreign Language (TOEFL).

 Program Requirements for the Doctor of Philosophy